mandober/rust-debrief/appendix/glossary/glossary-math.md

 ## Premise
 A premise is a statement that an argument claims will induce or justify a conclusion.
 A premise is an assumption that something is true.

+## Proof by exhaustion
+Proof by exhaustion (aka proof by cases, proof by case analysis, complete induction, brute force method) is a method of mathematical proof in which the statement to be proved is split into a finite number of cases or sets of equivalent cases and each type of case is checked to see if the proposition in question holds.
+This is a method of direct proof.

 # Propositions
 Propositions are declarative sentences that have a truth value.